bosz/fongoh-native/README.md

 - Theming

 # Setup and run
+This is based on react native 0.58.4 .
+To setup this project and run it, do the following
 1. clone the repo `git clone https://github.com/bosz/fongoh-native.git`
 2. enter the project directory `cd fongoh-native`
 3. Install dependencies `npm install`